What is a prostate/rectal ultrasound?

 A prostate or rectal ultrasound is an imaging test that uses sound waves to look at your prostate or your rectum.

-The healthcare provider uses a device called a transducer to make the images of your prostate or rectum.
-The transducer sends out sound waves that bounce off your organs and other structures.
+The healthcare provider uses a small probe called a transducer to make the images of your prostate or rectum.
+The transducer is about the size of a finger.
+It is gently placed into your rectum, where it sends out sound waves that bounce off your organs and other structures.
 The sound waves are too high-pitched for you to hear.
 The transducer then picks up the bounced sound waves.
 These are made into pictures of your organs.

 Your provider can add another device called a Doppler probe to the transducer.
 This probe lets your provider hear the sound waves the transducer sends out.
 He or she can hear how fast blood is flowing through a blood vessel and in which direction it is flowing.
 No sound or a faint sound may mean that you have a blockage in the flow.

 A prostate/rectal ultrasound may be used to check the size, location, and shape of the prostate gland and nearby structures.
 It may be used to look at the prostate gland for signs of cancer or other conditions.
 It’s often the next step after a finding of raised (elevated) prostate-specific antigen (PSA) during a blood test.
 Prostate/rectal ultrasound may be used to stage and watch treatment of rectal cancer.
 It is also used to look at the rectum for other problems.

 Your healthcare provider may also use a prostate/rectal ultrasound to help place a needle to take a tissue sample (biopsy).
 Or he or she may use it to help place radiation seeds used to treat prostate cancer.

 Your provider may also use the test to see how well blood is flowing to the prostate or find masses.

 Your provider may have other reasons to recommend a prostate/rectal ultrasound.

 What are the risks of a prostate/rectal ultrasound?